Credshields/solidity-scanner-docs/documentation/filescan.md

 Refer to the Project Scan section to see how to explore the detailed result of a scan.

 ###### NOTE: Scan History and Custom Settings are only present for Github Repository Scans.

+Watch the Tutorial on How to Scan one or multiple Solidity files (.sol extension) using SolidityScan

+<iframe width="740" height="420" src="https://www.youtube.com/embed/MTvAtmukX40" title="Scan one or multiple Solidity files (.sol extension) using SolidityScan" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>